axelvc/weather/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+> Note -
+> To run this project, a weather api key is required, you can get one [here](https://rapidapi.com/weatherapi/api/weatherapi-com/pricing)

 ## Building